edolopez/Marketweet/README.md

 * Follow users based on specific keywords.
 * Unfollow those users who haven't returned the follow in certain time.
 * To keep following those users who haven't returned the follow, considered as potential for your timeline and credibility.

+It is developed to be used on Linux OS.

 Dependencies
 ---------------------